June 19, 2026: Buyers Gain Leverage in a More Balanced MD & DC Housing Market

 Germantown

-Affordability remains a primary demand driver.
+Affordability remains a key driver of demand in this area.

 Olney

-Well-maintained homes continue attracting strong interest.
+Well-maintained homes continue to attract significant buyer interest.

 Damascus